Automattic/vip-go-mu-plugins/README.md

 ### Local Dev

-We recommend using the Lando-based development environment for local development: https://github.com/Automattic/vip-go-mu-dev
+We recommend using the vip development environment for local development: https://docs.wpvip.com/technical-references/vip-local-development-environment/

-Follow the instructions in the `vip-go-mu-dev` repo to get set up (it includes a clone of this repo).

 ### Tests